-Pests and Diseases
+Common Pests and Diseases

+Root-knot nematodes commonly attack black-eyed peas.
 You won't notice them until your plants start struggling.
-Then dig one up and check to see if there are lumps or swellings on the roots, other than the small, white, nitrogen nodules.
-There's no cure, so remove the affected plants immediately.
+Dig one up and check to see if there are lumps or swellings on the roots, other than the small, white, nitrogen nodules.
+Unfortunately, there's no cure, so you'll need to remove the affected plants immediately.